TAI’s Potential Impact on the Tax Base

 Over time, nations may have incentives to create further progressivity in their corporate tax rates in order to align with BEPS and avoid “cliff-edges”.
 They might update their tax code so intermediate-sized corporations pay higher rates than their current flat corporate tax rates, but lower rates than the “top rung” as set by the BEPS Inclusive Framework.

-Crucially, each nation would retain full autonomy over how to structure tax rates for corporations that fall below the BEPS threshold.
+Crucially, each nation would retain full autonomy over how to structure tax rates for corporations that fall below the BEPS threshold – which would be the vast majority of businesses.
 This would preserve national sovereignty over the vast majority of domestic businesses and protect local firms, while still forcing the largest multinational corporations to be held accountable on a global scale.

 Implementing this strategy would require changes to BEPS that are straightforward in concept but politically challenging to enact: